ErenHarmandal/pdf-flipbook-generator/README.md

 # PDF Flipbook Generator

-A simple desktop app that converts PDF files into static HTML flipbooks with a page-turning effect.
+A simple program that converts PDF files into static HTML flipbooks with a page-turning effect.

 ## Features